Quantcast

 - William Shakespeare

 There are many ways to use WHOs and Whats in conversation, even if WHOs can't be described in words.
-One way that I’d like to talk about is a form of manipulation you've probably been faced with many times in life, It’s the concept of someone else telling you WHO you are.
+One way that I’d like to talk about is a form of manipulation you've probably faced many times in life, It’s the concept of someone else telling you WHO you are, based on your Whats.
 You see, the easiest way to get someone to agree with your opinion, is to get them to believe that your opinion aligns with their WHO.
 There are two clear-cut, easy ways to get this done.
 You can change how they view your opinion as a way to make it seem more aligned with What they’ve done in the past, or an opinion they already have.
 Because most people use their Whats as a measurement of WHO they are, they believe that their Whats shouldn’t change easily (because WHO you are never changes).
 This means that they view their past decisions as rules/limitations for what they should be doing in the present.
 If you can get someone to believe that they’ve EVER had the type of WHO that aligns with your What (your opinion, your product, your service, or whatever), then they’ll devour it.
-This is manipulators get you have them, hook, line, and sinker.
+This is how manipulators get you to stay in their circle of influence.
+If you can’t break free of What you are at any point in time, then they have you, hook, line, and sinker.

 "Who is it that can tell me who I am?"